 Ask any runner how to get faster and they’ll wax poetic about long runs, high mileage, and tough workouts.
 But what about sleep?

-Bear Mattress has been engineered with athletes and active individuals in mind and has been clinically proven to reduce recovery time and promote muscle restoration.
+Bear Mattresses have been engineered with athletes and active individuals in mind and have been clinically proven to reduce recovery time and promote muscle restoration.
 The company also boasts a lengthly list of professional athletes who have chosen Bear to get the sleep they need to perform their best each day.
 Sleep is the most undervalued training tool you have available to skyrocket your race times, reduce your injury rate, and simply feel better while running.

 The next great improvements in running performance will come from better recovery methods and mastering your own inner psychology.
 When we can do more – but recover from it – and take advantage of our brains to push ourselves harder, we’ll get much closer to reaching our potential.

 And how exactly do you enhance recovery?
 Simple: you get the best night’s sleep of your life.

 In a world where every runner is obsessed with foam rollers, trigger point balls, cryotherapy, contrast baths, compression gear, and the latest insole technology, isn’t it time we go back to basics?